pudly/schmopera-hugo/content/articles/talking-with-singers-elizabeth-caballero.md

 date = "2015-10-25T17:30:00-06:00"
 lastmod = "2016-06-19T19:33:00-06:00"
 publishDate = "2015-10-28T09:00:00-06:00"
-short_description = "Cuban-American soprano Elizabeth Cabellero has built herself a busy life on the road, singing some of opera's most coveted roles in houses across the United States.
-She just finished singing Donna Elvira in Lyric Opera of Kansas City's Don Giovanni, and when we spoke over Skype, she was in Miami, FL, preparing for a recital in honour of legendary Romanian soprano, Virginia Zeani. " slug = "talking-with-singers-elizabeth-caballero" title = "Talking with singers: Elizabeth Caballero"
+short_description = "Cuban-American soprano Elizabeth Cabellero has built herself a busy life on the road, singing some of opera&#039;s most coveted roles in houses across the United States.
+She just finished singing Donna Elvira in Lyric Opera of Kansas City&#039;s Don Giovanni, and when we spoke over Skype, she was in Miami, FL, preparing for a recital in honour of legendary Romanian soprano, Virginia Zeani. " slug = "talking-with-singers-elizabeth-caballero" title = "Talking with singers: Elizabeth Caballero"
 +++